eduardopdev/venn-flask-react/README.md

 # venn-flask-react
-A basic application written with flask and react that generates a venn diagram
+A basic application written with flask, react and chart.js that generates a venn diagram